fgiustol/Loki/README.md

 ```

 ## Acknowledgments
-An initial version of the implementation of the proofs for ballot verifiability are available as part of a [BSc Project](https://github.com/Myssenberg/BScProject).
+An initial version of the implementation of the proofs for ballot verifiability is available as part of a [BSc Project](https://github.com/Myssenberg/BScProject).

 ## Contacts
 Rosario Giustolisi <rosg@itu.dk>